 - agent of provocation

 But why ‘Stalin’s Moustache’?
 Do I want to rehabilitate Stalin, who was more ambiguous than the popular conception would have it?
-Perhaps.
-But like Lenin’s jutting chin of history, I suspect that one of Stalin’s greatest achievements was that amazing moustache.
+That is up to the reader to decide, although – in case the quirkiness of Australian humour is not obvious already – one should never take what is written here too seriously.
+Like Lenin’s jutting chin of history, I suspect that one of Stalin’s greatest achievements was that amazing moustache.

 As Tito (from Yugoslavia) once said: ‘Stalin is known the world over for his moustache’.